Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Wa-spiration** (Guess)
 > Spurt gains a stack of Wa-aspiration every time he attacks.
 Every 2 Wa-aspiration stacks, Spurt invents a random effect.
 Effects can stack up to 5 times each and persist until the area changes.
+>
+> While in Spirit form:
-> While Spurt is a spirit, he gains a Wa-spiration stack when an adjacent Champion attacks and the base multipliers of the invented effects are increased by 100%.
+> - Wa-spiration stacks are gained when an adjacent Champion attacks and the base multipliers of the invented effects are increased by 100%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>